PacificCommunity/ofp-sam-amped/PIMPLE/introtext/introduction.md

 2. Analytical method (stock assessment model)
 3. Harvest Control Rule (HCR)

-For these results, the data collection and stock assessment model are the same for each MP, only the HCRs are different.
+For the current set of results, the data collection and stock assessment model are the same for each MP, only the HCRs are different.
 The goal is to find the HCR that is most likely to meet your management objectives.

 The performance of each HCR is measured using different performance indicators (PIs).